alexeyinkin/eb-1a/1-process/README.md

 On that day, they sent a paper notice of cashing my cheques (see [below](#day-18)).
+This and all following mail were sent to the mailing address from the I-140 form.

 In a subsequent petition I was helping my customer with, they put the fax into the form.